A unique approach in teaching Social Studies

 I ask specific guiding questions to relate it to something they have already seen

-Encourage them to make predictions of what COULD happen so they can open to thinking in this cause and effect way which is ESSENTIAL IN THE SOCIAL STUDIES
+Encourage them to make predictions of what COULD happen so they can open to thinking in this cause-and-effect way which is ESSENTIAL IN SOCIAL STUDIES

 Fun pop Class quiz to see who remembers